ThomWright/pokedex/README.md

 We could also better handle the case where we can't find an English `flavor_text`, or if other data coming from the API is null.
 It's easy to assume it'll always be there, but I don't know if it's guaranteed.

-For now, I made the executive decision to just throw if any of these errors happen, catch them in the HTTP handlers and return 500.
+For now, I made the decision to just throw if any of these errors happen, catch them in the HTTP handlers and return 500.

 ### Testing

 TODO:

+### Caching

+For production I'd consider using an external caching service e.g. Redis.

 ### TODO: Document these things